libavg/libavg/sphinxdoc/nodes.rst

             the layout.
 Formatting markup such
             as <b> or <i> is treated as zero chars, <br/> is treated as one char.

+        .. py:method:: getLineExtents(line) -> Point2D

+            Returns the width and height of the specified line in pixels.

         .. py:method:: getNumLines()

             Returns the number of lines in the layout.

-        .. py:method:: getCharIndexFromPos(pos) -> int

-            Returns the index of the character at the coordinates :py:attr:`pos`, or :keyword:`None` if there is no character at that position. :py:attr:`pos` is relative to the node position.
-            Formatting markup such as <b> or <i> is treated as zero chars,
-            <br/> is treated as one char.
-To get the text matched to this
-            use :py:meth:`getTextAsDisplayed`.

         .. py:method:: getTextAsDisplayed

             Returns the text without text attribute markup language. <br/>
             is replaced by \\n.

-        .. py:method:: getLineExtents(line) -> Point2D

-            Returns the width and height of the specified line in pixels.
+        .. py:classmethod:: addFontDir

+            Adds a directory to be searched for fonts.
+            May only be called before :py:meth:`Player.play`.

         .. py:classmethod:: getFontFamilies() -> list

             Returns a list of strings containing all font names available.